 Tides reach their maximum when the Sun and the Moon are aligned.
 These tides are called spring tides (not to be confused with the season).
 When the Sun and the Moon are not aligned, the gravitational forces cancel each other out, and the tides are much lower.
 These are known as neap tides.

 The Moon reflects the light it receives from the Sun, thus it is visible to us.
 This amount of light always remains constant, but because the Moon orbits Earth, and Earth orbits the Sun, the amount of reflected light that we see varies.
 A new Moon happens when the sunlight hits the far side of the Moon, while when the sunlight hits the near-side we have a full Moon.

 Between these two we see only a part of the Moon.
 These are known as Lunar phases, and their order is: new Moon, waxing crescent, first quarter, waxing gibbous, full Moon, waning gibbous, last quarter, waning crescent, and new Moon.
-The cycle repeats once a month (every 29.5 days).
+The cycle repeats once a month (every 29.5 days or one Lunar month).

 An eclipse can only happen when the Sun, the Earth, and Moon are all in a straight line.
 A Solar eclipse occurs at new Moon, when the Moon is between the Sun and the Earth, while lunar eclipses are possible at full Moon, when the Earth is between the Moon and the Sun.
 The Sun and Moon have almost the same apparent size on the sky, but because of the non-circular orbits, there are occasions that they can be the same, but take place in different cycles.
 Due to this, we can observe both total and annular Solar eclipses.